Do you know where the tallest buildings in London are located? Do you know that London boasts of some of the world’s tallest buildings?

 So where are the tallest buildings in London?
 Where are the architectural masterpieces that make London stands out as one of the best cities in the world?

-The Shard is the tallest building in Western Europe, with a crystalline façade that transforms the London skyline with a multi-use 310 m (1,016 ft) vertical city.
+Arguably the tallest building in Western Europe, with a crystalline façade that transforms the London skyline with a multi-use 310 m (1,016 ft) vertical city.
+The Shard comprises high-quality offices, three world-class restaurants – aqua shard, Oblix and Hutong.

 Year of completion: 2012